Putin offers more talks with West to defuse Ukraine tensions | Law-Order

 “Imagine that Ukraine becomes a NATO member and launches those military operations,” Putin said.
 “Should we fight NATO then?
 Has anyone thought about it?”
 Russia annexed Ukraine's Crimean Peninsula in 2014 following the ouster of the country's Moscow-friendly president and later threw its weight behind rebels in Ukraine's eastern industrial heartland, triggering a conflict that has killed over 14,000.

-Speaking after talks with Hungarian Prime Minister Victor Orban in the Kremlin, Putin emphasised that it's still possible to find a settlement that would take every party's concerns into account.
+Speaking after talks with Hungarian Prime Minister Victor Orban, who forged close ties with Moscow even though his country is a member of NATO, Putin noted that it's still possible to negotiate a settlement that would take every party's concerns into account.

+“We need to find a way to ensure interests and security of all parties, including Ukraine, European nations and Russia,'' Putin said, emphasising that the West needs to treat Russian proposals seriously to make progress.

+The Russian leader argued that NATO's open-door policy doesn't oblige the alliance to offer membership to Ukraine, suggesting that the alliance could tell Ukraine that it can't join “due to earlier international obligations”.

 He said that French President Emmanuel Macron may soon visit Moscow as part of renewed diplomatic efforts following their call on Monday.

-Orban, who has forged close ties with Putin, putting NATO member Hungary in a unique position, stressed that no European leader wants a war in the region and voiced hope for a settlement.

-The Hungarian leader has avoided taking a definitive stance on the buildup of Russian troops along Ukraine's borders and some of his opponents at home criticised his trip to Moscow as a betrayal of Hungary's interests and Western alliances.

-In a bid to exert pressure on the West, Russian Foreign Minister Sergey Lavrov has sent letters to the US and other Western counterparts to seek their explanations about past obligations signed by all members of the Organisation for Security and Cooperation in Europe, a top trans-Atlantic security grouping.
+In a bid to exert pressure on the West, Russian Foreign Minister Sergey Lavrov sent letters to the US and other Western counterparts pointing out their past obligations signed by all members of the Organisation for Security and Cooperation in Europe, a top trans-Atlantic security grouping.

 Russia has argued that NATO's expansion eastward has hurt Russia's security, violating the principle of “indivisibility of security” endorsed by the OSCE in 1999 and 2010.

-Lavrov charged Tuesday that the US and its allies have ignored the principle that the security of one nation should not be strengthened at the expense of others, while insisting on every nation's right to choose alliances, noting that he again raised the issue in a phone call Tuesday with US Secretary of State Antony Blinken.
+Putin charged that the West has “conned” Russia by reneging on its promises in the early 1990s that NATO would not expand eastward.
+He argued that the US and its allies have ignored the principle that the security of one nation should not be strengthened at the expense of others, while insisting on every nation's right to choose alliances.

+Lavrov made the same argument in his letter that was released by his ministry, stating that “there must be security for all or there will be no security for anyone”.

+In Tuesday's phone call with US Secretary of State Antony Blinken, Lavrov warned that Moscow will not allow Washington to “hush up” the issue.

-Senior State Department officials described the call as professional and “fairly candid,” noting that Lavrov restated Russia' insistence that it has no plans to invade Ukraine and Blinken replied that if Putin didn't really intend to invade Ukraine, Russia should withdraw its troops.
+Senior State Department officials described the call as professional and “fairly candid”, noting that Lavrov restated Russia's insistence that it has no plans to invade Ukraine and Blinken replied that if Putin didn't really intend to invade Ukraine, Russia should withdraw its troops.

-The top diplomats agreed that the next step would be for Russia to submit its response to the US and to speak again.
-Lavrov said Russia's foreign and defense ministries are still working on its response, which will be sent to Putin for review before it is transmitted to Washington.
+The top diplomats agreed that the next step would be for Russia to submit its response to the US and for the sides to speak again.

 Shortly after speaking to Lavrov, Blinken convened a conference call with the secretary general of NATO, the EU foreign policy chief and the chairman-in-office of the OSCE as part of efforts to ensure that the allies are engaged in any further contacts with Russia.

-High-level diplomacy continued Tuesday, with British Prime Minister Boris Johnson arriving in Kyiv for scheduled talks with Ukrainian President Volodymyr Zelenskyy.
+Continuing high-level diplomacy, British Prime Minister Boris Johnson visited Kyiv for scheduled talks with Ukrainian President Volodymyr Zelenskyy.

+Addressing Zelenskyy, he noted that “more than 100,000 Russian troops are gathering on your border in perhaps the biggest demonstration of hostility toward Ukraine in our lifetimes”.

+Johnson said the UK has a package of measures including sanctions ready to go “the moment the first Russian toecap crosses further into Ukrainian territory”.

+Asked if the UK was exaggerating the threat from Russia, Johnson said: “That is not the intelligence we are seeing.
+This is a clear and present danger.”
+Zelenskyy said an estimated 100,000 Russian troops are concentrated near Ukraine's border, another 35,000 to 50,000 are stationed in Crimea and 30,000 to 35,000 more are deployed to Ukraine's rebel-controlled east.
+Russia has denied sending any troops and weapons to the separatists.

+“We are waiting for Russia to pull the troops back from our border,” Zelenskyy said.
+“That would be an important signal, and the only true answer to a question whether Russia is going to continue the escalation or not.”
+The Ukrainian president signed a decree on Tuesday expanding the country's army by 100,000 troops, bringing the total number to 350,000 in the next three years, and raising army wages.
+The decree ended conscription starting from Jan 1, 2024, and outlined plans to hire 100,000 troops over the next three years.

-Polish Prime Minister Mateusz Morawiecki visited Kyiv in a show of support, promising to deliver more weapons to Ukraine including portable air defence systems, drones, mortars and ammunition.
+Earlier Tuesday, visiting Polish Prime Minister Mateusz Morawiecki promised to deliver more weapons to Ukraine, including portable air defence systems, drones, mortars and ammunition, noting that Russia's neighbours feel like they are living “next to a volcano”.

-He noted that Russia's neighbours feel like they are living “next to a volcano.”
-Morawiecki criticised Germany for considering the certification of the newly-built Nord Stream 2 gas pipeline that would carry Russian natural gas to German consumers bypassing transit countries Ukraine and Poland.

-“You can't express solidarity with Ukraine while also working to certify the Nord Stream 2,” the Polish prime minister said.
-“By allowing the pipeline's launch, Berlin would hand Putin a gun he could then use to blackmail the entire of Europe.”
-Zelenskyy said Ukraine would forge a new trilateral political alliance with Britain and Poland, hailing it as a reflection of strong international support for Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)